2lambda123/TanPingZhi-FTS-Macro-Forecasting/README.md

 4. Fun with regression instead of ML if there is time
 ### Purpose
 - We will use monthly return data instead of price as price does not follow any distribution
-- Interest rates are relatively
+- Interest rates seems to have an upper bound so no need for data conversion.